Lailaismyname/hangman/README.md

 # hangman

-This is a <a href="">Hangman</a> Game i made.
+This is a <a href="https://lailaismyname.github.io/hangman/">Hangman</a> Game i made.
 <br>
 ![ScreenShot](https://raw.githubusercontent.com/Lailaismyname/hangman/master/hangman.png)
 <br>
-I used html, css and vanilla javascript to make it.
+Made with Html, css and javascript
 <br>